AVerteC/c-asgn0/README_asgn2.md

   void cat(int filefd, int outputfd, size_t filesize);
   ```

-This function takes a source file descriptor `filefd` and a destination file descriptor `outputfd`, as well as a file size and sends the contents of `filefd` to `outputfd`
+This function takes a source file descriptor `filefd` and a destination file descriptor `outputfd`, as well as a file size and sends the contents of `filefd` to `outputfd`.
 It uses read() and recv() to transfer the data from the source to the destination.
 It doesn't need to open files because the file descriptors are part of this function's arguments.